Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 Our constraints are one or two orders of magnitude weaker than the other SN limits (in particular, the observations of $\gamma$-ray by HNL decays and the excessive energy deposition by HNL decays in the SN envelope) \cite{Carenza:2023old}.
-We should note that the SN constraints on HNLs highly depend on the SN core model (temperature, chemical potentials, etc.) because the production rate of HNLs in the core includes 9 phase-space integrals as in eq.~(\ref{BE}).
-The difference between the SN models would induce a large uncertainty and our reference SN core model is different from ref.~\cite{Carenza:2023old} \footnote{We find that the constraints on HNLs mixing with $\nu_\mu$ or $\nu_\tau$ from the SN energy loss with our reference core model are a several factor weaker than those with the SN model in ref.~\cite{Carenza:2023old}.}.
-Compared with the constraint from SN 1987A energy loss with our reference SN core model (not the result in ref.~\cite{Carenza:2023old}), our new SN limit on the mixing squared, $|U_{\mu N,\tau N} |^2$, is improved by a factor of 10--100, depending on masses of HNLs.
-Observations of future galactic SN neutrinos in HK with $d_{\rm SN}=10\ {\rm kpc}$ would have an order stronger sensitivities on HNLs mixing with $U_{\tau N,\tau N}$ than the current SN limits in the mass region of $300\ {\rm MeV}\lesssim m_N \lesssim 800\ {\rm MeV}$.
-These sensitivities would improve our limits on $|U_{\mu N,\tau N} |^2$ by about 3 orders of magnitude in this mass region, roughly corresponding to the ratios of the dilution factor due to the SN distance and the detector mass, $(10\ {\rm kpc}/50\ {\rm kpc})^{-2} \times (220\ {\rm kton}/6.8\ {\rm kton}) \simeq 8\times 10^2$.
+Observations of future galactic SN neutrinos in HK with $d_{\rm SN}=10\ {\rm kpc}$ would have an order stronger sensitivities on $|U_{\tau N,\tau N}|^2$ than the current SN limits in the mass region of $300\ {\rm MeV}\lesssim m_N \lesssim 800\ {\rm MeV}$.
+These future observations would also be complementary to the current limits and future sensitivities of experiments.
+These sensitivities would improve our limits on $|U_{eN,\mu N,\tau N} |^2$ by about 3 orders of magnitude in this mass region, roughly corresponding to the ratios of the dilution factor due to the SN distance and the detector mass, $(10\ {\rm kpc}/50\ {\rm kpc})^{-2} \times (220\ {\rm kton}/6.8\ {\rm kton}) \simeq 8\times 10^2$.
 For $m_{N}\lesssim 100\ {\rm MeV}$, the limit is suppressed because the time delay of the secondary flux events from the standard ones begins to exceed the data-taking time.
 For $m_{N}\gtrsim 100\ {\rm MeV}$, the limit is also suppressed because the production of heavy $N$ is suppressed by the Boltzmann factor.